The Theatre Artists Fund needs your help now more than ever.

 Many people have faced a long period of being unable to work, and a large number of freelancers and theatre workers have been unable to claim through any of the Government coronavirus support schemes.

-Now, in the midst of a second lockdown, we need your help to provide emergency financial assistance to those in need.
+Now, as more areas enter tier 3, we need your help to provide emergency financial assistance to those in need.

 Sam Mendes said: